dpretet/svut/README.md

 ```

 TESTNAME is a string (optional), which will be displayed when test execution
-will start Then you can use the macros provided to display information,
+will start.
+Then you can use the macros provided to display information,
 warning, error and check some signals status and values.
 Each error found with
 macros increments an error counter which determine a testcase status.
 If the
 error counter is bigger than 0, the test is considered as failed.